MichalOpoka/ecfr/cfr/title-48-Federal-Acquisition-Regulations-System/chapter-1-Federal-Acquisition-Regulation/subchapter-A-General/part-2-Definitions-Words-Terms/subpart-2.1-Definitions/section-2.101.md

 *Historically black college or university* means an institution determined by the Secretary of Education to meet the requirements of 34 CFR 608.2.

-*HUBZone* means a historically underutilized business zone that is an area located within one or more qualified census tracts, qualified nonmetropolitan counties, lands within the external boundaries of an Indian reservation, qualified base closure areas, or redesignated areas, as defined in 13 CFR 126.103.
+*HUBZone* means a historically underutilized business zone that is an area located within one or more qualified census tracts, qualified nonmetropolitan counties, lands within the external boundaries of an Indian reservation, qualified base closure areas, redesignated areas, governor-designated covered areas, or qualified disaster areas, as defined in 13 CFR 126.103.

 *HUBZone contract* means a contract awarded to a Small Business Administration certified “HUBZone small business concern” through any of the following procurement methods:

-(1) A sole source award to a HUBZone small business concern.
+(1) A sole-source award to a HUBZone small business concern.

 (2) Set-aside awards based on competition restricted to HUBZone small business concerns.